knh11545/commandline4expertsearchers/README.md

 tac my_old_stategy.txt > stategy_with_lines_reversed.txt
 ```

-In vim there basically are two options:
+When editing a file in the `vim` editor there basically are two options:

 * Call `tac`, e.g. `:%!tac` for the wole buffer.
 * Use vim's features: `:g/^/m0`